-Maximum number of simultaneous connections for a source host (0 disables protection) This option allows restricting the number of simultaneous connections for a single source host.
-When the selected value is 0, no restrictions will be applied.
-IMPORTANT Choosing a number that is too low may prevent certain applications from running or web pages from displaying.
+source host (0 disables protection) Choosing a number that is too low may prevent certain applications from running or web pages from displaying.
 Maximum number of new connections for a source host in the interval defined (O disables protection) This option allows restricting the number of new connections initialed by a source host within a defined interval.
 When the selected value is 0, no restrictions will be applied.
 IMPORTANT Choosing a number that is too low may prevent certain applications from running or web pages from displaying.
-Interval during which new connections are limited Define the reference interval to calculate the number of new connections allowed fo each source host.
+Interval during which new connections are limited Define the reference interval to calculate the number of new connections allowed for each source host.
 This value has to be between 1 and 3600 seconds.